-Recent Drinko Fellow appointees have continued the tradition of combining scholarship and creative expression with community engagement.
 Drinko Fellow James B. Becker, M.D., chose training primary care physicians to recognize and effectively treat addiction as the focus of his project.
-He worked to establish a new fellowship program for family physicians at the Joan C. Edwards School of Medicine.
-That program actively participates in the American College for Academic Addiction Medicine and serves as an example of the innovative efforts being made from Appalachia to treat this vexing national problem.
-Drinko Fellow Sandra Reed, MFA, concentrated much of her efforts on grantfunded projects that provided exhibition and other professional opportunities for herself, her students, and alumni, including a pilot training program for art alums to become Teaching Artists in area senior centers.
-The project's aim is to improve the health outcomes of older adults through multi-session visual-arts workshops, as measured by standardized, clinically relevant assessment tools.
+He worked to establish a new fellowship program for family physicians at the Joan C. Edwards School of Medicine, which serves as an example of the innovative efforts being made from Appalachia to treat this vexing national problem.

+Drinko Fellow Sandra Reed, MFA, provided exhibition and other professional opportunities for herself, her students, and alumni, including a pilot training program for art alums to become Teaching Artists in area senior centers.
+The project's aim is to improve the health outcomes of older adults through multi-session visualarts workshops, as measured by standardized, clinically relevant assessment tools.